-To get the most out of this activity, avoid these mistakes;
+Avoid these missteps to get the most out of this activity.

-Locking your elbows when you get to the top of your lift will transfer tension from your deltoid to your triceps, which is not the muscle you are targeting.
+When you lock your elbows at the top of your lift, the tension is transferred from your deltoid to your triceps, which is not the muscle you are targeting.

-For maximum stability, keep the shoulder blades down and back during the press.
+During the press, keep the shoulder blades down and back for maximum stability.

 Pressing too fast

-Do not push up explosively.
-Press slowly and smoothly.
-Control the movement of the weights, and do not allow them to stray too far back or forward during Push.
+Do not push up with a lot of force.
+Slowly and smoothly press the button.
+During Push, keep the weights under control and do not let them stray too far back or forward.

-For safety, keep your back straight at all times and avoid bending your lower back too much while lifting dumbbells overhead.
-Excessive rounding of your back over your lower back can be a sign that your weight is too heavy.
-Switch to light weight to get used to keeping your back straight, then progress to bigger weight with good form.
+When lifting dumbbells overhead, keep your back straight at all times and avoid bending your lower back too much.
+Excessive rounding of your back over your lower back may indicate that you are overweight.
+Start with a light weight to get used to keeping your back straight, then gradually increase the weight while maintaining proper form.

 Safety and Precautions

-If you have a shoulder, neck, or back injury, talk to your doctor or physical therapist to find out if this exercise is appropriate.
-It is possible to injure your shoulders when performing this exercise, especially if you are using heavy equipment or poor form.
-If you experience any pain during this exercise, slowly lower the weights and end the exercise.
-Use only the weight you can press with a good form of 10 repetitions.
+Consult your doctor or physical therapist if you have a shoulder, neck, or back injury to see if this exercise is safe for you.
+When performing this exercise, it is possible to injure your shoulders, especially if you are using heavy equipment or have bad form.
+If you feel any pain while doing this exercise, slowly lower the weights and stop.
+Use only the weight that you can press for 10 repetitions with good form.